marcono/cloth/README.md

 HTLC mechanics).
 This ensures the validity of the simulation results produced by CLoTH.

+CLoTH simulates the execution of payments in a payment channel network.
+The input parameters of the simulation are read from `cloth_input.txt` file (see below for more details).
+CLoTH outputs payment-related statistics (such as probability of payment success, average payment time) in `cloth_output.json`.

-CLoTH is currently based on `lnd-v0.9.1-beta`, the Golang implementation of the Lightning Network.
+CLoTH is currently based on `lnd-v0.10.0-beta`, the Golang implementation of the Lightning Network.

 ## Install libraries

-Before building CLoTH, install the `gsl` library:
+Install the `gsl` library:

 ```sh
 sudo apt install gsl